Mobility-Scooter-Project/mobility-scooter-web-app/.github/pull_request_template.md

 - [ ] Did you build your code? (`pnpm build`)
 - [ ] Does your code pass all tests (`pnpm test`)?
 Did you add new tests to for your changes?
 - [ ] Did you add any new environment variables?
 If so, did you notify an admin to update infisical?
+- [ ] Did you document your changes?
+Do you need to update any of the `docs`?